Pfc. George Stanton Garman

 In Japan, George was held at Fukuoka #3.
 George and the other prisoners worked in the Yawata Steel Mills.
 The POWs were given different types of work to do.
 Some of the POWs were used to push coal carts from the docks to the mill.
 Other POWs were given to the job of shoveling iron ore and rebuilding the ovens.
 The POWs were also sent into the ovens to clean out the debris.
 Since the ovens were hot, because the Japanese would not let them cool off, the POWs worked faster on this detail.

 George remained in the camp until he was liberated on September 13, 1945.
-He was returned to the Philippines and later the United States.
-He was promoted to Staff Sergeant after liberation.
+He was returned to the Philippines for medical treatment and was promoted to Staff Sergeant.
+He returned to the United States on the U.S.S.
+Storm King arriving at San Francisco on October 15, 1945.
 George was discharged, from the army, on November 26, 1945.

 George married Thelma Jean Schock and lived in Fort Recovery, Ohio.
 He was the father of four daughters and four sons.
 George S. Garman passed away in April 8, 1987, and was buried at Saint Mary Cemetery in Ft.
 Recovery.